thoughtworks-jumpstart/jumpstart/front-end-web-development/react/passing-parameters-to-event-handlers.md

 # Passing parameters to event handlers

+Most of the event handlers only need to take in one argument, which is the event to be handled.
+That argument is usually supplied by React when the handler function is called, so you don't need to worry about it.

-There are scenarios where you want to pass data to a callback function.
+However, there are scenarios where you want to pass some additional parameters to an event handler function.
 The code sample below demonstrates how you can achieve this.

 Note: